blank2121/auto-docs/README.md

 lang_specific_information: "If you recieve a configuation toml file, write a brief description of the app via the information provided in the file.
 Make sure to write in in markdown."
 ```
-## Feedback

-If you have any feedback, please reach out to me at winstonwalter07@gmail.com